es2025-s17-hu/es2025-s17-hu-r2/module-a.md

 # Module A - DineEase Backend

 ## Description of the Module
-In this module you need to create the prototype of the backend of the DineEase service.
-The backend will provide data to the admin application managed by the DineEase staff and to the web application providing the service.
+In this module, you need to create the prototype of the backend of the DineEase service.
+The backend will provide data to the admin application managed by the DineEase staff, and the web application will provide the service.

 The data served by the backend is stored in a MySQL database.
 The database is accessed at db.dineease.com, port 3306, with the username and password provided.
-The name of the database is `competitor-YYYY`, where `YYYY` is the four-digit pin.
+The database name is `competitor-YYYY`, where `YYYY` is the four-digit pin.

 The database is currently empty.
-Use the givem SQL dump in `assets/module-a/dineeasy.sql` to import the data.
+Use the given SQL dump in `assets/module-a/dineeasy.sql` to import the data.

 ![DineEase](assets/images/db-diagram.png)

 ## Backend Task

-You will need to create several endpoints, which will be available at the base URL `http://competitor-YYYY-module-a.dineease.com/api/v1`,  where `YYYY` is your four-digit pin.
+You must create several endpoints, which will be available at the base URL `http://competitor-YYYY-module-a.dineease.com/api/v1`,  where `YYYY` is your four-digit pin.

 The technical details of the endpoints implemented by the backend are contained in the `assets/module-a/dineeasy.yaml` file in OpenAPI format.